seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 / Ha' not you seen, Camillo,--
 But that's past doubt, you have, or your eye-glass
 Is thicker than a cuckold's horn,--or heard,--
-For to a vision so apparent rumour
+For to a vision so apparent rumor
 Cannot be mute,--or thought,--for cogitation
 Resides not in that man that does not think,--
 My wife is slippery?
 If thou wilt confess,